Misty (Pokémon): In the video games

-In the video games Pokémon Red, Blue, Yellow, FireRed & LeafGreen, Pokémon Gold, Silver, Crystal, Pokémon HeartGold and SoulSilver, and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Misty is the Gym Leader of Cerulean City.
+In the video games Pokémon Red, Blue, Yellow, FireRed & LeafGreen, Pokémon Gold, Silver, Crystal, Pokémon HeartGold and SoulSilver and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Misty is the Gym Leader of Cerulean City.
 She specializes in Water-type Pokémon.
 Misty, in her anime form, also appears as a trophy in Super Smash Bros.
 Melee and as a gym leader in Pokémon Puzzle League.
 Additionally, she appears on Pokémon Channel on a full Japanese Pichu Bros.
 Disc.
 The disc differs from the other Japanese disc, as Misty's (Kasumi) voice actor is the narrator.
 Misty, as well as most of the gym leaders in Pokémon history, reappear in Pokémon Black 2 and White 2 as part of the Pokémon World Tournament.

 In the anime

 In the anime, Misty travels with Ash Ketchum on his journey through the Pokémon world.
-She is a stubborn tomboy who trains Water Pokémon and has three sisters, Daisy, Violet, and Lily.
+She is a stubborn tomboy who trains Water Pokémon and has three older sisters, Daisy, Violet and Lily.
 She left the Gym to her three older sisters prior to traveling with Ash in the anime, although she still retained the title of Gym Leader despite this.
 She first comes across Ash when she accidentally fishes him and his Pikachu out of a river while fishing for water Pokémon.
 Soon after this incident, Ash "borrows" her bike in an attempt to flee from a flock of wild Spearow.
 The bike is later charred by an attack from Pikachu.
-Misty tells Ash she will not leave him alone until he replaces the bike and commits to follow him on his journey, and the two soon become best friends.
+Misty tells Ash she will not leave him alone until he replaces the bike and commits to follow him on his journey and the two soon become best friends.
 After retrieving her repaired bike at the end of the Johto League Silver Conference, she returns to the Cerulean Gym and resumes her duties as the Gym Leader.

-Misty becomes a central character in Pokémon Chronicles, a spin-off to the Pokémon anime, and appears in several specials and episodes.
-She maintains her friendship with Ash and eventually goes to Hoenn to meet up with him, meeting May and Max, and sees him again when he returns to Pallet following a long stint in Hoenn.
-She also appeared in a few episodes of Sun & Moon seires alongside Brock where she met Ash and his Alolan friends.
+Misty becomes a central character in Pokémon Chronicles, a spin-off to the Pokémon anime and appears in several specials and episodes.
+She maintains her friendship with Ash and eventually goes to Hoenn to meet up with him, meeting May and Max and sees him again when he returns to Pallet following a long stint in Hoenn.
+She also appeared in a few episodes of Sun & Moon series alongside Brock where she met Ash and his Alolan friends.
 Misty made more appearances in Pokémon Ultimate Journeys: The Series as Ash's journey with the show came to end.

-In the early episodes, Misty is depicted as having a short temper, stubborn temperament, and little patience.
+In the early episodes, Misty is depicted as having a short temper, stubborn temperament and little patience.
 As the series progresses, however, she mellows out and gradually shows herself to be kind and sensible.
-Misty becomes the parental guardian of Togepi, caring for it throughout the series.
+Misty becomes the trainer of Togepi, caring for it throughout the series.
 Misty constantly reins in Brock when he becomes enamored with pretty girls, often pulling him away by the ear.
 She also has the insectophobia of most Bug-type Pokémon.
-Misty aims to be a world-class Water-type Pokémon trainer despite her older sisters' ridicule.
+Misty aims to be a world-class Water-type Pokémon Trainer despite her older sisters' ridicule.